Phoenix and Colman movies among indie Spirit Awards nominees | Malay Mail

 Rounding out the best feature category were Italian-language family drama A Chiara and college rowing thriller The Novice.

 The Film Independent Spirit Awards are an important early marker for indie Oscar contenders.
-Only films made for less than US$22.5 million (RM95.2 million) can compete.
+Only films made for less than US$22.5 million (RM95.1 million) can compete.

 They are typically held the day before the Academy Awards, although the Oscars’ delay this year means indie stars will gather at a beach outside Los Angeles three weeks earlier, on March 6.